PerishoJ/godot-property-selection-window/README.md

 ## Implementation

 ### Basic Usage
-Export a PropertySelectorNode with a hint.
+Export a property with a type of PropertySelectorNode as the hint.
-This is actually a Resource that contains a NodePath to an object and a list of properties that is selected for it.
+This is a Resource that contains a NodePath to an object and a list of manually selected properties.

 Exporting this object
 ```gdscript